mattrichards/mattrichards.github.io/_posts/2016-02-03-masculine-products.md

 Keep them far away from the bidets as well.

 Anything macho, any testosterone,
 is a trigger.
-We had to mix Draino with
+We had to mix Drano with
 a shot of estrogen after Bill was in.

 No trans-masculine or genderfluid stuff